SAUCM™ Fellowship Program · Inaugural 2026 Cohort

 Phase 3 · One complete scholarly product

-Design and execute a PDSA quality improvement project or quasi-experimental research study.
+Design and execute a PDSA quality improvement project research study.
 Complete with IRB pathway, statistical analysis, and presentation or manuscript submission.

 Case-Based Module Quizzes